LukeTheHecker/esinet/README.md

 * [Base tutorial](tutorials/tutorial.ipynb): Simulate data and train a ANN to predict some sources.
 Shows the most important functions of this package and serves as the easiest entry point.

-* [Brainstorm Auditory example](tutorials/brainstorm_auditory_example.ipynb): This tutorial shows you how to use ESINet to predict the sources in word processing data.
+* [Brainstorm Auditory example](tutorials/brainstorm_auditory_example.ipynb): This tutorial shows you how to use esinet to predict the sources in word processing data.
 Code was partially used from the [MNE tutorials](https://mne.tools/stable/auto_tutorials/sample-datasets/plot_brainstorm_auditory.html?highlight=brainstorm)

 <br/>